 - Students must be in good academic standing, with a cumulative and most-recent-semester GPA of at least 3.0.

 - At select schools, students must meet minimum language requirements: class level 212 or higher, or native fluency.

 How do you submit a petition?
-You submit, electronically on EagleOps, an additional page along with your persuasive proposal essay.
+You submit, electronically on EagleOps, an additional, page along with your persuasive proposal essay.
 This additional page should address the reasons for your petition.
-You must also submit one faculty recommendation letter (from an Emory, Oxford, or Goizueta professor) in academic support of your plan.
+You also need one faculty recommendation letter (from an Emory, Oxford, or Goizueta professor) in academic support of your plan.

 Semesters 1-3: Investigate